JeyaViknan/JeyaViknan/README.md

-- 👋 Hi, I’m @JeyaViknan
+👋 Hi, I’m @JeyaViknan
-- 👀 I’m interested in machine learning and a little bit of backend web programming.
-Hosting website is fun and frustrating.
-I enjoy it
-- 🌱 I’m currently learning Large Language Models (nlp also)
-- All my projects are private, cuz its patent worthy;)
-- 📫 How to reach me: jeyaviknan11@gmail.com
+👀 Passionate about backend web development with a growing interest in machine learning.
+Hosting websites is both a thrill and a challenge—exactly how I like it.
+🌱 Currently pursuing a research internship at NIT Trichy, focusing on Large Language Models and their applications.
+🔒 Most of my projects are private—for now.
+Let’s just say they have patent-worthy potential 😉 📫 Reach me at jeyaviknan11@gmail.com